Divorce law shake up: ‘no fault’ divorce from April 2022

 One of the biggest changes in England and Wales family law is one step closer to being put into action.
 The long-awaited ‘no fault’ divorce is due to come into force on 6th April 2022.

 This monumental change in divorce law has been lobbied by family lawyers and professional organisations such as Resolution, The Law Society and mediators for decades.
 The change means the Divorce, Dissolution and Separation Act 2020 will end the ‘blame game’ for separating couples.
 From 6th April 2022, couples will be able to divorce without the need to allocate blame.

 Presently, in England and Wales, the law which regulates divorce, the Matrimonial Causes Act 1973, provides only one ground for divorce: that the marriage has ‘irretrievably broken down’.
 An irretrievable breakdown has to be supported by one of five facts.

 The five facts which a divorce petition can be based upon are:

 - Separation of five years (consent not required)

 What is the impact of attributing ‘blame’ in divorce?

-The breakdown of marriages can have wide ranging effect on couples; often causing distress and grief as a result of the marriage coming to an end.
+The breakdown of marriages can have a wide-ranging effect on couples; often causing distress and grief as a result of the marriage coming to an end.
 Significant worries about what the impact of the breakdown has on children’s well-being, and concerns about how to manage financially following separation, all have the potential to create an incredibly stressful period of time.

 None of the current facts provide for a non-fault or immediate divorce.
-Petitions based on behaviour or adultery require the Petitioner to draft a statement detailing the wrongdoings of the Respondent, and explain that it was their conduct which led to the breakdown of the marriage.
+Petitions based on behaviour or adultery require the Petitioner to draft a statement detailing the wrongdoings of the Respondent and explain that it was their conduct that led to the breakdown of the marriage.